-Evide nce of Student Learning: Middle School 1.
-2. Promotion rate for 20XX-XX% (to be completed by R&A) Promotion rate for 20XX-XX% (1.875 points) Percent of students with a 3.0 GPA or higher in 20XX-XX?% Percent of students with a 3.0 GPA or higher in 20XX-XX?% (1.875 points) 6.
-Percent of Reading Intervention students showing improvement in 20XX-XX?% Percent of Reading Intervention students showing improvement in 20XX-XX? % (1.875 points) Percent of Enrichment enrollment in 20XX-XX?% Percent of Enrichment enrollment in 20XX-XX?% (1.875 points) Number of professional development opportunities offered at school for staff in 10.
-20XX-XX Number of professional development opportunities offered at school for staff in 20XX-XX(1.875 points) Attach evidence that staff members were offered input into content of their professional development Attach evidence of data-driven meetings throughout the year with a focus on student learning and assessment analysis.
-(1.875 points) Percent of teachers who reached full attainment of SLOs (to be completed by R&A)?% (1.875 points) 14.
-Student Learning Survey Results (5 points)
+Evid ence of Student Learning: Middle School 1.
+2. Promotion rate for 20XX-XX% (to be completed by R&A) Promotion rate for 20XX-XX% (1.875 points) Percent of students with a 3.0 GPA or higher in 20XX-XX? % Percent of students with a 3.0 GPA or higher in 20XX-XX? % (1.875 points) Percent of Reading Intervention students showing improvement in 20XX-XX?% Percent of Reading Intervention students showing improvement in 20XX-XX? % (1.875 points) Percent of Enrichment enrollment in 20XX-XX? % Percent of Enrichment enrollment in 20XX-XX? % (1.875 points) Number of professional development opportunities offered at school for staff in 20XX-XX Number of professional development opportunities offered at school for staff in 20XX-XX(1.875 points) 11 Attach evidence that staff members were offered input into content of their professional development 12 Attach evidence of data-driven meetings throughout the year with a focus on student learning and assessment analysis.
+(1.875 points) 13 .
+Percent of teachers who reached full attainment of SLOs (to be completed by R&A)?% (1.875 points) 14 .
+Student Learning Survey Results (5 points) S COUNTY PUBLIC SCHOOLS

-zvid ence of Student Learning: Elementary School Promotion rate for 20XX-XX% (to be completed by R&A) Promotion rate for 20XX-XX% (2.14 points) Percent of students on the Honor Roll in 20XX-XX?% Percent of students on the Honor Roll in 20XX-XX?% (2.14 points) Percent of students reading on grade level in 20XX-XX?% Percent of students reading on grade level in 20XX-XX?% (2.14 points) 7.
-Number of professional development opportunities offered at school for staff in 20XX-XX 8.
-Number of professional development opportunities offered at school for staff in 20XX-XX (2.14 points) 9.
+1.00 OL MAKING A DIFFERENCE INDEX Evid ence of Student Learning: Elementary School 1.
+2. Promotion rate for 20XX-XX% (to be completed by R&A) Promotion rate for 20XX-XX% (2.14 points) Percent of students on the Honor Roll in 20XX-XX?% Percent of students on the Honor Roll in 20XX-XX?% (2.14 points) Percent of students reading on grade level in 20XX-XX?% Percent of students reading on grade level in 20XX-XX?% (2.14 points) 7.
+Number of professional development opportunities offered at school for staff in 20XX-XX 8, Number of professional development opportunities offered at school for staff in 20XX-XX (2.14 points) 9.
 Attach evidence that staff members were offered input into content of their professional development 10 ).
 Attach evidence of data-driven meetings throughout the year with a focus on student learning and assessment analysis.
 (2.14 points) 11 .
 Percent of teachers who reached full attainment of SLOs (to be completed by R&A)% (2.14 points) 12 2.
-Student Learning Survey Results (5 points)
+Student Learning Survey Results (5 points) CHARLE IS COUNTY PUBLIC SCHOOLS

-IN WITNESS WHEREOF, the parties hereunto set their hands and seals this 12th day of June, 2018.
+IN WITNESS WHEREOF, the parties hereunto set their hands and seals this 13th day of August, 2019.